iotivity/IoTivity-Getting-Started/gsg-gtk.md

 8. Once the + icon has changed to a gear, click the gear icon. **[Todo OCF: insert screenshot with callout to gear]**

-9. Find the /light sections and click the switch button on the left. **[Todo OCF: insert screenshot /LED section with callout to value button]** The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
+9. Find the /light sections and click the switch value button on the left. **[Todo OCF: insert screenshot /LED section with callout to value button]** The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
 Notice that the console output in the server terminal on the Pi responds to your actions in the client.

-10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the switch and dimmer sections of OTGC, then clicking the switch button or dimming slider on emulator application. **[Todo OCF: insert screenshot]** Notice that the output in the OTGC app detects the changes in the emulator application.
+10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the /switch and /dimmer sections of OTGC, then clicking the switch button or dimming slider on the emulator application. **[Todo OCF: insert screenshot]** Notice that the output in the OTGC app detects the changes in the emulator application.
 (This step does not apply if you do not have the Explorer HAT board.)

 11. Press Ctrl-C in the server terminal or click the "X" in the emulator window to exit the server app.